 Counting our migrating raptors

-This vital citizen-science project not only tallies bird numbers — it also teaches participants how to identify these magnificent birds of prey and note their behavioral traits.
+DFO works with Hawk Migration Association of North America (HMANA), a non-profit organization, to count migrating hawks, eagles, falcons and other raptors each spring.
+This vital community science project not only tallies bird numbers — it also teaches participants how to identify these magnificent birds of prey and note their behavioral traits.
 Birders of all skill levels are welcome to participate.

 Our Hawk Watch site is Dinosaur Ridge, an iconic segment of the Dakota Hogback geological formation west of Denver along the base of the Rocky Mountains.
-Renowned for its 19th and 20th-century fossil discoveries, the ridge also is an open window on the seasonal movement of raptors through Colorado.
-The birds migrate along the Front Range of the Rockies in part because mountain updrafts assist in their long journeys.
+Named for its world-renowned fossil beds, the ridge is also a window to the seasonal movement of raptors through Colorado.
+The birds migrate along the Front Range of the Rockies in part because mountain updrafts enable them to soar, which conserves energy during their long journeys.

 Access to the Hawk Watch site atop Dinosaur Ridge begins at the Stegosaurus parking lot off Interstate 70 and Jefferson County Road 93.
 The lot is at the southeast corner of Exit 259 from the freeway.
-Take the trail leading upslope from the southeast corner of the parking lot, then proceed south along Dinosaur Ridge to the ridge top.
+A steep and moderately challenging half-mile long trail leads from the southeast corner of the parking lot and along Dinosaur Ridge to the ridge top.
 The Hawk Watch site is to the left of the trail.

 Unpredictable weather conditions do occasionally cancel observation days.
 But despite these challenges, the experience of identifying and recording the passage of migrant raptors is rewarding.
 The data collected contributes to our understanding of raptor populations and informs conservation efforts.